ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 In addition to the industrial fertilizer, background manure fertilizer is specified on the parameter file by the field 'manunitro'.
 For perennial bioenergy crops, little fertilizer (56kg/ha/yr) is applied to switchgrass, no fertilizer is applied to Miscanthus.
-Note this set up is only based on local land management practice at the University of Illinois Energy Farm located in Central Midwestern United States :ref:`(Cheng et al., 2019)<Chengetal2019>`.
+Note these rates only based on local land management practice at the University of Illinois Energy Farm located in Central Midwestern United States :ref:`(Cheng et al., 2019)<Chengetal2019>` rather than the LUMIP timeseries.
 For the current CLM5BGCCROP, manure N is applied at a rate of 0.002 kg N/m\ :sup:`2`/yr.
 Because previous versions of CLM (e.g., CLM4) had rapid denitrification rates, fertilizer is applied slowly to minimize N loss (primarily through denitrification) and maximize plant uptake.